churchofturing/churchofturing.github.io/posts/landscape-of-lisp.md

 # Updates

 - 05/03/2025 - Removed MAL from honourable mentions, replaced with Lisp in Small Pieces.
 Thanks [/u/kagevf](https://old.reddit.com/r/lisp/comments/1j3mcxe/the_landscape_of_lisp/mg2od7c/).
 - 05/03/2025 - Added Norvig's PAIP to CL writings section.
-Thanks [/u/dmpk2k](https://old.reddit.com/r/lisp/comments/1j3mcxe/the_landscape_of_lisp/mg4l3na/)
+Thanks [/u/dmpk2k](https://old.reddit.com/r/lisp/comments/1j3mcxe/the_landscape_of_lisp/mg4l3na/).
+- 09/03/2025 - As it was rightfully pointed out to me (multiple times), no Landscape of Lisp is complete without its own Emacs section.